Explore the Universe from College Park

 What kind of research would you like to do?

-• Planetary Astronomy - Comets, asteroids, moons, rings, orbital dynamics, the origin of the solar system and other planetary systems, space weather/ionospheric physics, and space exploration (A'Hearn, Hamilton, Papadopoulos, Richardson).
+• Planetary Astronomy - Comets, asteroids, moons, rings, orbital dynamics, the origin of the solar system and other planetary systems, extrasolar planets, space weather/ionospheric physics, and space exploration (Deming, Hamilton, Kempton, Papadopoulos, Richardson, Sunshine).

-• High Energy Astrophysics - Active galaxies, black holes, neutron stars, and gravitational radiation (Veilleux, Miller, Reynolds).
+• High Energy Astrophysics - Active galaxies, galaxy clusters, black holes, neutron stars, gravitational radiation, and time-domain astrophysics (Veilleux, Miller, Mushotzky).

-• Galactic Astronomy - The interstellar medium, star and planetary formation, planetary nebulae, and radiative transfer (Ostriker, Mundy, Vogel, Harrington, Bolatto).
+• Galactic Astronomy - The interstellar medium, star and planetary formation, planetary nebulae, and radiative transfer (Mundy, Vogel, Harrington, Bolatto).

-• Extragalactic Astronomy - Galaxy formation and evolution, starbursting galaxies, low-surface brightness galaxies, spiral galaxies, and the Small Magellanic Cloud (McGaugh, Ostriker, Veilleux, Vogel, Harris, Bolatto).
+• Extragalactic Astronomy - Galaxy formation and evolution, galaxy clusters, starbursting galaxies, spiral galaxies, and the Small Magellanic Cloud (Mushotzky, Veilleux, Vogel, Harris, Bolatto).

-• Cosmology - The reionization epoch, the development of structure, dark matter, gravitational lensing, and cosmological parameters (Ricotti, Bolatto, Miller, McGaugh).
+• Cosmology - The reionization epoch, the development of structure, gravitational lensing, and cosmological parameters (Ricotti, Bolatto, Miller).

 • Radio instrumentation (Harris) and astrobiology (Mundy).

-Students begin research very quickly, usually within their first year.
-The curriculum includes a research project due at the end of the second year, giving students a chance to work with a professor and explore a particular topic, while allowing them to pursue a completely different Ph.D. dissertation project if they wish.
+Students begin research within their first year.
+The curriculum includes a research project due at the end of the second year.
+This project gives students a chance to work with a professor and explore a particular topic which often leads to the student'd dissertation subject.

 More information about individual centers and fields.